MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-create-application.md

 ### Parameters

-**Deployment package:**  Path of the zip file to your application project
+**Deployment package:**  Path of the zip file to your application project.
+This is a mandatory parameter.

 ## Advanced Options

 :::image type="content" source="./media/feature-pack-add-build-release-definitions/azure-devops-create-advanced.PNG" alt-text="Advanced options in Create BizTalk Server application as a deployment task for Azure DevOps in Visual Studio.":::

+These are optional parameters:

 **Start Application:** Lets the user decide if the application should be started.
 By default, the application is started once it is deployed.
 If this option is unchecked, application will not be started.

+**Add application references:** Takes a comma-separated list of referenced applications.
+These references are created after the deployment of application is completed.